crowdfavorite-mirrors/si-captcha-for-wordpress/readme.txt

 Sometimes your site becomes targeted by a spammer that uses a combination of a bot and human captcha solver.
 [See this help forum for a solution](http://wordpress.org/support/topic/plugin-si-captcha-for-wordpress-spammers-bypassed-captcha-registration-system?replies=13#post-2023124)

-= How han I change the color of the CAPTCHA input field on the comment form? = If you need to learn how to adjust the captcha input form colors, [See this FAQ](http://www.fastsecurecontactform.com/si-captcha-comment-form-css)
+= How can I change the color of the CAPTCHA input field on the comment form? = If you need to learn how to adjust the captcha input form colors, [See this FAQ](http://www.fastsecurecontactform.com/si-captcha-comment-form-css)

+= The CAPTCHA is not working and I cannot login at my login page = This failure could have been caused by another plugin conflict with this one.
+If you use CAPTCHA on the login form and ever get locked out due to CAPTCHA is broken, here is how to get back in:
+FTP to your WordPress directory `/wp-content/plugins/` Delete this folder:
+`si-captcha-for-wordpress`
+This manually removes the plugin so you should be able to login again.

 = Is this plugin available in other languages? =